 - Limit overstory removal of trees in floodplain areas where invasive plant species are present.
 Creating canopy gaps by timber harvesting can encourage invasive plant species to invade the disturbed areas; limiting the amount of light reaching the ground within floodplain forests can help discourage the establishment or spread of invasive plants.

 - Always consult a licensed New Hampshire forester before conducting a timber harvest on your property.
 Understand and follow all laws pertaining to the harvesting of trees near wetlands and waterbodies.
 Follow established Best Management Practices, and harvest timber near wetlands only when the soils are either frozen (winter) or very dry (summer).

-- Managing Riparian Forests - click this link for a UNH Cooperative Extension fact sheet about management in floodplain forests (also called "riparian forests").
+- Managing Riparian Forests: a UNH Cooperative Extension fact sheet about management in floodplain forests (also called "riparian forests").

 - To learn more, read the NH Wildlife Action Plan habitat profile for Floodplain Forests, including information about the condition and location of this habitat, the threats facing this habitat, and conservation actions recommended by biologists to protect floodplain forests in New Hampshire.

 - Publications related to Floodplain Forests